elotroalex/caridischo2024/_caridischo/cds37.md

   and their effects.
 The journal welcomes critical disciplinary or multi-disciplinary scholarly articles and creative contributions that broaden networks and enhance the global understanding and reach of Caribbean feminist theory and praxis.
-blurb_en: The <em>Caribbean Review of Gender Studies</em> stimulates cross-cultural
-  exchanges among Caribbean peoples within the region, those in the Caribbean Diaspora, as well as those who bring a comparative perspective to bear on Caribbean gender and feminist concerns.
+blurb_en: The *Caribbean Review of Gender Studies* stimulates cross-cultural exchanges among Caribbean peoples within the region, those in the Caribbean Diaspora, as well as those who bring a comparative perspective to bear on Caribbean gender and feminist concerns.
 The journal is established around an identity and voice emanating from Caribbean realities of power in gender, sexualities, ethnicity and class relations, and their effects.
 The journal welcomes critical disciplinary or multi-disciplinary scholarly articles and creative contributions that broaden networks and enhance the global understanding and reach of Caribbean feminist theory and praxis.
-blurb_es: La <em>Caribbean Review of Gender Studies</em> (Revista caribeña de estudios de género) estimula los intercambios interculturales entre los pueblos caribeños dentro de la región, los de la diáspora caribeña, así como los que traen una perspectiva comparativa para responder a cuestiones de género y feminismo del Caribe.
+blurb_es: La *Caribbean Review of Gender Studies* (Revista caribeña de estudios de género) estimula los intercambios interculturales entre los pueblos caribeños dentro de la región, los de la diáspora caribeña, así como los que traen una perspectiva comparativa para responder a cuestiones de género y feminismo del Caribe.
 La revista se establece en torno a una identidad y voz que emana de las realidades del poder relacionadas con el género, las sexualidades, la etnicidad y las relaciones de clase